Some people give something more valuable than money. They give their time.

 The Enterprise Women’s Network was instrumental in creating Enterprise’s mentoring program.
 Mentors from all backgrounds and ages are matched with children 8 to 14 years-old.

-Mentors meet with the children twice monthly, helping them to build self-esteem, make healthy choices, develop coping strategies for problems and achieve academically and through activities such as sports or volunteering.
+Mentors meet with the children twice a month.
+They help build self-esteem, make healthy choices, develop coping strategies for problems and achieve academically through activities such as sports or volunteering.

 The Mentoring Program establishes a support system for children while enriching their educational experience.
 The program serves four mentor groups at William Pinderhughes Elementary/Middle School – mentoring 35-40 children every year.

 The children who participate are identified by the school principals as having the greatest need for a caring and stable relationship with an adult.

 The program runs during the school year from October to June.
 Mentors meet with the children twice a month.
 In addition to workshops and one-on-one sessions, the program provides three organized field trips each year: a college trip, a cultural/educational trip and an outdoor trip.

 The program benefits the children in a variety of developmental, social and educational ways, including: